- Salary

 Wills, Estates, Trust and Power of Attorney

-If you have not already done so, you should think about making a will.
+If you have not already done so, you should think about making a will as well as assigning a power of attorney – both can be done at the same time.
+If you become incapacitated, a power of attorney will be able to make health or financial decisions on your behalf.
 Click here to find information about things to consider.

 Medical Expenses

 A medical tax credit can be claimed on qualifying medical expenses paid for you, your spouse, or your dependants.
 You can only deduct medical expenses over a particular threshold.
-The threshold is the lower of 3% of your net income or $2,635.
-Total eligible medical expenses paid within any 12-month period ending in 2023 can be claimed, as long as they were not claimed in 2022.
-So, it may be optimal to choose a 12-month period in which the greatest amount of eligible medical expenses is incurred.
+The threshold is the lower of 3% of your net income or $2,759.
+Total eligible medical expenses paid within any 12-month period ending in 2024 can be claimed, as long as they were not claimed in 2023.
+As a result, it may be optimal to choose a 12-month period in which the greatest amount of eligible medical expenses is incurred.
 In addition, it is generally more advantageous to have the lower income spouse claim the medical tax credit.
-Note that cosmetic surgeries do not qualify as medical expenses unless the procedure is required for medical or reconstructive purposes.
-Medical services with respect to reproductive technologies for individuals who need medical intervention to conceive a child, even if you do not have a medical condition, are considered eligible expenses for this tax credit.
+Note that cosmetic surgeries do not qualify as medical expenses unless the procedure is required for medical or reconstructive purposes, and medical services with respect to reproductive technologies for individuals who need medical intervention to conceive a child, even if you do not have a medical condition, are considered eligible expenses for this tax credit.
 Amounts paid for medical services with respect to reproductive technologies for surrogates will be considered eligible expenses for this tax credit.

 * Claim on line 33099 of your tax return